XCEssentials/ProjectGenerator/README.md

 - due to nature of Ruby/YAML, you do not have development time syntax check, you have to try to run the tool in order to disciover a syntax error in your specification;
 - Struct itself has few minor issues in architecture/implementation, so you have to duplicate some settings (just copy/paste) in several places across the specification file as a workaround for this behavior (overwise the result project file won't work/build properly out of the box).

-## Ideal wishlist
+## Wishlist

-Based on the downsides of using Struct for project specification listed above, here is a list of wishes for an "ideal" tool that soleves same problem:
+Based on the downsides of Struct listed above, here is a list of wishes for an "ideal" tool like that:

 - write project specification in pure Swift;
 - use Xcode to edit specification file;
-- get full syntax highlight and real time highlight of errors in specification notation;
+- get full syntax highlight and real time highlight of errors in specification notation.
-- eliminate any issues Struct may have, make writing project specification experience nice and smooth, with as less steps/moves as possible.

-## Final solution
+## About this tool

 To archive the goals listed above, this project has been made.
 Think of it as a thin wrapper on top of [Struct](https://github.com/workshop/struct) CLI tool.
 It brings no extra functionality in comparison with [Struct](https://github.com/workshop/struct), but adds some convenience to writing project file specification.